Admiral-Piett/chattington/README.md

 the IP hosting the server and on the port specified in the `app.env` file (which contains all the config).

 My approach became a sort of Multiton pattern, where a single server is responsible for fielding connections and generating Client objects for each connection.
-Clients are held in a memory cache (using the `go-cache` packcage), and are then responsible for managing themselves.
-They can, moving themselves in and out of different chat rooms, change their names, create rooms, even terminate their connection to the server (see full functionality below).
+Clients are held in a memory cache (using the `go-cache` package), and are then responsible for managing themselves.
+They can, move themselves in and out of different chat rooms, change their names, create rooms, even terminate their connection to the server (see full functionality below).

 This was fun!
 I had a great time dealing with this and had a few more things in mind, but sadly I ran out of time.
-Can't wait to hear what you thinks!
+Can't wait to hear what you think!

 #### Limitations/Nuances
 - You must be in a room for anyone to see what you are writing.